 Company stocks are an important part of the compensation of software engineers in a lot of companies.
 Usually, you will be given a predefined amount of stocks in your offer.

-It's important to understand if the stocks you will get are liquid.
-If the company is public and its stocks are traded on the market, you can usually sell your stocks whenever you want (google "Company X stock price" to check if the company is public and what the stocks cost.
+It is important to understand if the stocks you will get are "liquid", meaning that you can sell them, and what they are worth.
+If the company is public and its stocks are traded on the market, you can usually sell your stocks whenever you want.
+Google "Company X stock price" to check if the company is public and what the stocks cost.

 The information above is just a very brief introduction to the details of the compensation.
 You can read the following resources to understand more:

-- Levels.fyi – here you can see and compare compensation numbers in different companies.
+Levels.fyi – here you can see and compare compensation numbers in different companies.

-- Glassdoor – you can read reviews about different companies here, and find out a lot about company compensation policies.
+Glassdoor – you can read reviews about different companies here, and find out a lot about company compensation policies.

-- Nice equity compensation guide, read it to learn more about stocks, taxes and so on.
+Nice equity compensation guide, read it to learn more about stocks, taxes, and so on.